deanilvincent/deanilvincent.github.io/_posts/2017-05-16-steps-in-creating-basic-aspnet-web-service-api.md

 Now we have set of details, let's us now view our custom API page.

-In order to access the api, by default, you need to set the uri to api follow by your api controller name
+In order to access the api, by default, you need to set the uri to api followed by your api controller name

 {% highlight ruby linenos %}
 http://yourhost/api/yourapicontrollername